 This event formed part of the formal opening of the exhibition No Fixed Points – Drawings by John Cage and Merce Cunningham that ran from 1 May until 8 July.
 The piece was played by the musicians situated and moving through the gallery.

-Photograph by Stuart Eydmann.
+Photographs by Stuart Eydmann.

 24 June 2007 Inverleith House, Royal Botanic Gardens, Edinburgh